Cornell University: Statistics

 Occupations

-screenwriterfilm actoractorfilm directorstage actor
+screenwriterfilm directorsingervoice actorstage actor

 Biography

-Gillian Leigh Anderson is an American actress.
-Her credits include the roles of FBI Special Agent Dana Scully in the series The X-Files, ill-fated socialite Lily Bart in Terence Davies's film The House of Mirth (2000), DSU Stella Gibson in the BBC/RTÉ crime drama television series The Fall, sex therapist Jean Milburn in the Netflix comedy drama Sex Education, and British Prime Minister Margaret Thatcher in the fourth season of Netflix drama series The Crown.
+Gillian Leigh Anderson OBE is an American actress, writer, and activist.
+She is best known for her roles as FBI Special Agent Dana Scully in the sci-fi series The X-Files (1993–2002; 2016–2018), Lily Bart in the drama film The House of Mirth (2000), DSI Stella Gibson in the BBC/RTÉ crime drama series The Fall (2013–2016), Jean Milburn in the Netflix comedy drama series Sex Education (2019–2023), and Margaret Thatcher in the fourth season of the Netflix drama series The Crown (2020).
 Among other honors, she has won two Primetime Emmy Awards, two Golden Globe Awards, and four Screen Actors Guild Awards.

-2. Ruth Bader Ginsburg
+3. Ruth Bader Ginsburg

 Ruth Bader Ginsburg